Counseling

 Our students go on to work as counselors in public and private schools; colleges and universities; community-based social service agencies; and private practice.

 Many of our students complete counseling degrees while holding down jobs in schools or other institutions.
 The program is structured so you don't have to choose between an education and your career.
 We hold classes nights, live online, or asynchronously online.
-You can attend our Mount Pleasant campus full-time or part-time; and part-time in a hybrid, hyflex or online format throughout Michigan.
-Each provides extensive hands-on experience.
-You will work directly with individuals of all ages as part of a mandatory practicum.
+You can attend our hybrid program in Mt.
+Pleasant (Face to face and online) or our fully online program with synchronous and asynchronous courses.
+All offerings include part-time and full-time options.

 Our faculty are licensed counselors, who all hold doctoral degrees in counselor education.
 They'll demand your best—but when the time comes for you to go on your own, you'll find yourself prepared to handle even new situations.